 Updates to this Policy

-We may update this Policy occasionally in our sole discretion.
+We may update this Policy occasionally at our sole discretion.
 The effective date of the current Policy is noted above (i.e., last update date).
 We encourage you to periodically review this webpage.
 If we make any material changes in the way we collect, use, and/or share the personal information that you have provided, we will notify you by posting notice of the changes in a clear and conspicuous manner on the PPT website.